 7 – Kserotigana (Fried Pastry) – Ξεροτηγανα

-Kserotigana is the pastry which made the island of Crete famous around the world.
+Kserotigana is the pastry that made the island of Crete famous around the world.

 Shaped like delicate roses, these spiral pastries are similar to Baklavas.
 However, Kserotigana is exclusively made during the days of Easter celebration.

-The most challenging aspect of cooking Kserotigana is to maintain its traditional spiral shape.
+The most challenging aspect of cooking Kserotigana is maintaining its traditional spiral shape.